Architecture Tour in Harvard University

-Use this page as a starting point for a Harvard University walking tour, a free self-guided route, or the Roamee app for Harvard University.
+Use this page as a starting point for a Harvard University walking tour, a free route, or the Roamee app for Harvard University.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 Harvard Yard is open to the public.
 Free student-led tours depart from the information center in Smith Campus Center.
 Cross the Anderson Memorial Bridge to see the Business School and river houses.